m1gwings/summaries/computer-security/cryptography.md

 #### Electronic CodeBook (ECB) mode

 One of the simplest way to use a block cipher for encryption is the **Electronic CodeBook** (**ECB**) **mode**.
-If the plaintext has lees bits than the block size, we simply pad it and pass it in input to the block cipher.
+If the plaintext has less bits than the block size, we simply pad it and pass it in input to the block cipher.
 Conversely, we split the input in blocks with the right number of bytes and encode each block with the same key.
 In this approach we use the same key for each block, leaking information.
 Furthermore we preserve the structure of the plaintext: two blocks in the plaintext with the same value, will have the same value also in the ciphertext.

 #### Counter (CTR) mode